vdeville/twitch-bot/README.md

 * onMessage (Execute when new message come in the channel)
 * onPing (Execute when someone mention the bot (Ex: @YourBot))
 * onPong (Execute every 5 minutes when Twitch send PING status)
+* onUsernotice (Execute when user subscribe for example)

 ### Write module